Arksine/moonraker/docs/configuration.md

 #   store approximately 20 minutes of data at one value per second.
 gcode_store_size:  1000
 #   The maximum number "gcode lines" to store.
 The default is 1000.
+fields:
+#   Case-sensitive newline separated list of sensor fields to store.
+#   The following fields are implicitly added: temperature, target, power, speed
+#   The default is no additional fields.
 ```

 ### `[job_queue]`